rakib2067/Typescript/README.md

 ### Declaring Types

-- With TypeScript, we annotate our variables with their types in order to declare data types
+With TypeScript, we annotate our variables with their types in order to declare data types.

-- If no type is declared, but a value has already been given to the variable, the TS compiler will automatically infer types based on values
+If no type is declared, but a value has already been given to the variable, the TS compiler will automatically infer types based on values

 - So the following code: